Under One Roof

 Level 1Auditorium and classrooms

-The new building will feel like a campus — and Level 1 sets that tone immediately with its modern and inviting spaces designed to connect faculty, staff and students.
+The building feels like a campus — and Level 1 sets that tone immediately with its modern and inviting spaces designed to connect faculty, staff and students.
 The 160-seat, glass-front auditorium is available to all departments in the college, and classrooms on this level are furnished to maximize flexibility and accommodate various teaching styles and methods, including two-way synchronous video conferencing for distance learning.

 Level 2Dean’s office

 Level 2, which houses the dean’s office, is all about hands-on training.
 The state-of-the-art “smart apartment” is designed for training students in how to assist people of limited mobility with activities of daily living.
-The acute care simulation suite replicates hospital rooms, and instructors can observe students via video feed from an adjacent room.
+The acute care simulation suite replicates hospital rooms, and instructors observe students via video feeds from adjacent rooms.
 In the tech center, also on this floor, faculty and staff train on the latest hardware and software.

 Level 3Nurse Anesthesia; Radiation Sciences

 Level 3 houses the departments of Nurse Anesthesia and Radiation Sciences.
 The state-of-the-art Center for Research and Human Simulation used by nurse anesthesia students includes a surgical suite complete with a pre/post operating room, an obstetrical delivery room, laboratory space and full-body human patient simulators.
-For radiation sciences students, new technologies such as the VERT flight simulator for linear accelerators and technologically advanced ultrasound machines enhance training and instruction.
+For radiation sciences students, new technologies such as the VERT flight simulator for linear accelerators and technologically advanced ultrasound machines, a radiographic fluoroscopic unit, nuclear medicine gamma camera and hot lab enhance training and instruction.

 Level 4Physical Therapy